-Aman's Janu Tokyo Will Open in 2023 as part of a debut including Aman Residences Tokyo in the Toranomon-Azabudai Urban Redevelopment Project.
+Aman's Janu Tokyo is now accepting reservations for its March 2024 opening, as part of a debut including Aman Residences Tokyo in the Toranomon-Azabudai Urban Redevelopment Project.

 What is Aman's Janu Brand?

-As we wrote in Aman Launches Janu Affordable Luxury, Janu is Aman's new lifestyle brand that will focus more on community and social connection, and also be at a slightly lower price point than Aman.
+As we wrote in Aman Launches Janu Affordable Luxury, Janu is Aman's new lifestyle brand that will focus more on community and social connection, and also be at a slightly lower price point than Aman Tokyo.
 It will likely appeal to a younger demographic.

 Janu Tokyo Location and Facilities